Estimation and Inference for High Dimensional Factor Model with Regime Switching: Asymptotic Results

 The first term on the right hand side is asymptotically negligible.
 It is easy to see that the coefficient $a^{\prime }H_{z_{t}}$ depends on $z_{t}$ and this need to be taken into account when we estimate the forecasting equation.
+Finally, we show that the estimated transition probability matrix is also consistent when $\{z_{1},...,z_{T}\}$\ is a Markov process.